Microchip-MPLAB-Harmony/wireless_apps_rnwf/apps/tcp_client/readme.md

 ## Building the Application

-To build this application, open the project file \(`apps/tcp_client/sam_e54_xpro_rnwf_uart.X/`\) in MPLAB X IDE.
+To build this application, open the project file \(`apps/tcp_client/firmware/tcp_client_sam_e54_xpro_rnwf02.X`\) in MPLAB X IDE.
 For more details on opening the project file in MPLAB X IDE, refer to the [Opening the Project file](../wifi_easy_config/docs/GUID-671CCA8C-64AE-4EA1-B144-D46A6FEE76FF.md).
 The following table provides details on the project file.

 |Project Name|Description|
 |:-----------|:----------|
-|`sam_e54_xpro_rnwf_uart.X`| -   MPLAB X project for SAM E54 Xplained Pro evaluation kit and RNWF02 Add On Board
+|`tcp_client_sam_e54_xpro_rnwf02.X`| -   MPLAB X project for SAM E54 Xplained Pro evaluation kit and RNWF02 Add On Board
--   This application demonstrates a traditional open TCP client in Host Companion mode.
+-   This application demonstrates a tutorial to open TCP client in Host Companion mode.
 After establishing a successful TCP server-client connection, the data exchange will take place

 ## Running the Application